aws/aws-cdk/packages/@aws-cdk/aws-config/README.md

 ```

 #### Restricting the scope
 By default rules are triggered by changes to all [resources](https://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html#supported-resources).
-Use the `addResourceScope()`, `addResourcesScope()` or `addTagScope()` methods to restrict the scope of both managed and custom rules:
+Use the `scopeToResource()`, `scopeToResources()` or `scopeToTag()` methods to restrict the scope of both managed and custom rules:

 ```ts
 const sshRule = new ManagedRule(this, 'SSH', {